 ‘His secret power menaced the world!’

-Phantom from Space is a 1954 American science fiction feature film about an alien being with the power of invisibility that lands in California.
+Phantom from Space is a 1954 American science fiction film about an alien being with the power of invisibility that lands in California.

 Directed by W. Lee Wilder (Killers from Space; The Snow Creature) from a screenplay written by William Raynor [as Bill Raynor) and Myles Wilder, based on a story by the latter.
 The Planet Filmplays production stars Ted Cooper, Noreen Nash and Rudolph Anders.